United States Capitol revolutionary war and beyond header United States Capitol

 Hopes of Foreign Intervention

-The members of the Continental Congress knew that they would require foreign support if they were to defeat Great Britain.
-Their main hopes lied with France and Spain.
-France and Spain had long been enemies of England and if the Americans could get one or the other of them to be on their side, it would greatly affect the outcome of the coming Revolutionary War.
+The members of the Continental Congress knew they would need foreign support if they were to defeat Great Britain.
+They needed guns and ammunition, ships and military training.
+Their main hopes lay with France and Spain.
+France and Spain had long been enemies of England and if the Americans could get one or the other of them to be on their side, it would greatly affect the outcome of the war.

-If the Americans could present a united front, it could possibly persuade the French or Spanish to join with them against Great Britain.
+If the Americans could present a united front, they could possibly persuade the French or Spanish to join with them against Great Britain.
+They hoped their Declaration of independence from Britain would show these powers that they were indeed serious and, indeed, that their rebellion would be successful.
 The Americans would need the financial and military assistance of one of these great powers.
 It would also be in the interest of these nations to weaken both Great Britain and the American colonies by dividing them because they would become a powerful adversary if they remained together.

-If the Americans appeared weak however and appeared to be divided, it might dissuade the French and Spanish from joining together with them.
-One purpose of the Declaration of Independence was to present that strong unified position the other European governments were looking for in order for them to recognize an independent and strong sovereign government in the United States.
+If the Americans appeared weak, however, and appeared to be divided, it might dissuade the French and Spanish from joining together with them.
+One purpose of the Declaration of Independence then, was to present a strong and unified nation that the other European governments were looking for, in order to persuade them to join in the war against Great Britain.
+Both France and Spain would eventually join the war on the Americans' side.

-Thanks for reading about the Purpose of the Declaration of Independence with
+Learn more about the Declaration of Independence with the following articles: